-NVQ Level 5 in Leadership and Management for Residential Childcare.
-NVQ Level 3 working with children and young people, First Aid, Administration of medication, COSH Certificate, DSL training, Fire Safety certificate, food safety certificate, safeguarding level 2 and 3, safeguarding children's manager level 5.
+BSc (hons) Psychology, NVQ Level 5 in Leadership and Management for Residential Childcare.
+NVQ Level 3 working with children and young people, First Aid, Administration of medication, COSHH Certificate, DSL training, Fire Safety, food safety, safeguarding level 2 and 3, safeguarding children's manager level 5.

-I have over 7 years of experience working with children and young people with additional needs at Underley Garden, four of those years have been within a management role of Deputy manager before becoming one of the Registered Managers.
+I have over 8 years of experience working with children and young people with additional needs at Underley Garden, five of those years have been within a management role of Deputy manager before becoming one of the Registered Managers.
 I am fully committed to working to a continuous high standard to ensure the best outcomes for the young people at Underley Garden and provide them with brilliant experiences and skills for the future.